blue3k/ATFClone/README.md

 4. And some minor changes.
 5. TitleTab control - you can separete editors with title tab.
 6. ElementType of graph can be added as an adaptor so that you can override all property by element.
+7. Visual script(Tong script) editor sample
+8. And more

 NOTE: Build & Install DevTool\DomGenVS Visual Studio 2017 plug-in.